lhermann/lukashermann.dev/content/writing/programmatic-seo-a-step-by-step-guide.md

 ## Step 6: Wait and Watch

 After you've optimized your website for programmatic SEO, it's important to let search engines index your pages and see how they perform.
 This can take some time, so be patient and keep an eye on your website's search engine rankings and traffic.
-Three months as a rule of thumb.
+As a rule of thumb, it takes around three months to see results.

 If you've done a good job optimizing your website, you may see a significant increase in impressions (the number of times your website appears in search results) and possibly even a boost in your click-through rate (the percentage of people who click on your website in search results).